chaperweb/portfolio-visualiser/README.md

 # portfolio-visualiser
-Portfolio visualiser for the Allto C2130 course
+Portfolio visualiser for the Aalto C2130 course